Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Parametric Models and Perturbation Theory

+Examples of relevant scenarios that fit this framework include: (i) a (finite-dimensional) system with a {\em weak Hamiltonian coupling to a structured environment}, whose dynamics are modeled with a combination of Hamiltonian and dissipative generators \cite{Tamascelli_2018}; (ii) {\em approximately preserved quantum codes} in continuous-time quantum-information models \cite{lidar2013quantum}: the dominant dynamics exhibits symmetries and allows for information preservation, but small perturbations cause information leakage and dissipation outside the code (e.g., a multi-qubit system evolving under {\em collective} Markovian decoherence and Hamiltonian terms, which ensures the existence of a decoherence-free subspace or noiseless subsystem \cite{KLV,lidar2013quantum}, subject to small local dissipation effects); (iii) more generally, {\em symmetry-breaking perturbations}: Hamiltonian and strong dissipative dynamics that admit symmetries and preserved states, together with small perturbations that break such symmetries \cite{gu2024spontaneous}.

 Note that, for $\Lc_\varepsilon$ to be a Lindblad generator, a {\em sufficient} condition is to require that all orders of $\Lc_{(k)}$ are Lindblad generators.
-While this is a common assumption in the adiabatic elimination literature \cite{azouit2017towards,PhysRevA.109.062206}, it is {\em not} necessary: for instance, \(\Dc_{L+\varepsilon K}(\rho)\) is a valid Lindblad generator for all $\varepsilon,K,L$; however, its Taylor expansion takes the form
+While this is a common assumption in the adiabatic elimination literature \cite{azouit2017towards,PhysRevA.109.062206}, it is {\em not} necessary: for instance, \(\Dc_{L+\varepsilon K}(\rho)\) is a valid Lindblad generator for all $\varepsilon\in\Rb,K,L$; however, its Taylor expansion takes the form

 where the first-order term need not be in Lindblad form\footnote{Taking e.g., $K=\sigma_x$ and $L=\sigma_z$ on a qubit, the first-order term yields the Bloch equations $\dot{x}= 2 z$, $\dot{y}=0$, $\dot{z}=2x$.
 These {\em cannot} correspond to a valid Lindbladian, since the generator features a positive eigenvalue.}.
-In what follows, we shall only assume that $\Lc_\varepsilon$ is a valid Lindblad generator for all $\varepsilon\in\Rb$, with no requirement on the $\Lc_{(k)}$.
+In what follows, we shall only assume that the full generator $\Lc_\varepsilon$ is a valid Lindblad generator for all $\varepsilon\in\Sc$, while no such requirement is imposed on each of the $\Lc_{(k)}$.

 Within the above perturbation setting, we can highlight two different, yet related, center manifolds; specifically: \begin{itemize} \item $\Cs_0$: the center manifold of the unperturbed generator $\Lc_{(0)}$ (with $\check{\Cs}_0$ its isomorphic smaller representation); \item $\Cs_\varepsilon$: the center manifold of the perturbed generator $\Lc_\varepsilon$. \end{itemize} For sufficiently small $\varepsilon$, one can prove that $\dim(\Cs_\varepsilon) \leq \dim(\Cs_0)$, see e.g., \cite{kato2013perturbation}.
 In what follows, we assume to be able to compute $\Cs_0$.